 “Jake’s law was wonderful,” Oakes said.
 “To see that law signed into effect was a nice lift for everybody.

 Unfortunately, they have lost more often than they have won.

 “We’re poo-pooed as stoners.
 Yet we’re advocating for cops to get their cards and for kids with brain tumors,” Oakes said.

 Cannabis reform faces stiff opposition in Monmouth County.
 Oakes is unhappy that Monmouth County Sheriff Shaun Golden and Freeholder Tom Arnone are especially against cannabis reform.
 In the past, Arnone has pushed for a resolution suggesting towns ban the sale of adult-use cannabis.

-Oakes’ activism has been praised by Scott Rudder, the President of the New Jersey Cannabis Business Association who said in an association email that “The road to ending cannabis prohibition has been long and painful for many.
-There are countless heroes who’ve dedicated their life, their freedom and their health, to changing the hearts and minds of lawmakers and community leaders.
-Jeff Oakes is one of them…He and many others like him, those who have suffered through health or an injustice, remind us all of what legalization is all about.”
+Oakes’ activism has been praised by Scott Rudder, the President of the New Jersey Cannabis Business Association, who said in an association email that “The road to ending cannabis prohibition has been long and painful for many.
+There are countless heroes who’ve dedicated their life, their freedom, and their health to changing the hearts and minds of lawmakers and community leaders.
+Jeff Oakes is one of them…He and many others like him, those who have suffered through health or injustice, remind us all of what legalization is all about.”